Arena-Lite: Efficient and Reliable Large Language Model Evaluation via Tournament-Based Direct Comparisons: Arena-Lite

-In terms of total number of matches, our \textit{iterated tournaments} approach requires $|X|*(n_\text{models}-1)$ which is always $|X|$ numbers of comparisons saved compared to \textit{anchored comparison} to references.
-A favorable trait of conducting tournaments for each prompt is that every participating LLM engages in at least one competition per prompt.
-The number of matches an LLM faces per test prompt varies from 1 to $\lceil \text{log}_2(n_\text{models}) \rceil$, based on its performance.
-Allocating more matches for better LLMs will help precise separation between higher rated models.
+The use of tournament structures for LLM benchmarking offers both benefits and challenges.
+A major advantage of a single-elimination tournament is efficiency.
+As shown in Table~\ref{table:comparison}, the number of matches scales linearly with the number of participants and even lower compared to using baseline outputs.
+However, single elimination tournament only identifies a champion, leaving the relative ordering of other participants unclear.

+To retain tournament's efficiency while obtaining a fine-grained ranking, we propose aggregating tournament results over multiple prompts with randomized initial match-ups for each prompt.
+Performing multiple tournaments with random initialization offers several benefits: \begin{enumerate} \item It resolves ties among non-champion participants from previous tournaments. \item It mitigates the impact of unfavorable match-ups in any single tournament. \item Aggregating match results allows for precise win rate estimation via BT preference, resulting in a well-aligned overall ranking. \item More matches are allocated to high-performing participants while ensuring every participant is evaluated at least once per prompt (Table~\ref{table:comparison}). \end{enumerate}

-We further elaborate and argue why aggregating multiple tournaments should reach a good sorting of participant LLMs in Section \ref{sec:Iterated Tournaments as a Rough Approximate of Merge Sort}.
-Additionally, we provide prospect match numbers LLMs would confront within, offering a comprehensive view of the method's efficiency and effectiveness.
+In Section~\ref{sec:Why Aggregating Multiple Tournaments Yields Reliable Ranks}, we further explain how aggregating multiple tournaments could yield reliable ranking of LLMs.
+We also provide further analysis on number of comparisons performed over tournaments of Arena-Lite comparing to merge sort, offering a comprehensive view of the method's efficiency and effectiveness.